felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 way to think
 about a specific problem that I couldn't quite figure out.
 Suddenly, a new connection occurs in the brain.
 Everything simply  makes  sense!
-Personally, this is among the most powerful and freeing experiences I have felt yet.
+Personally, this is among the most powerful and freeing experiences I have felt to date.
 It truly is a transcending moment that cannot be overstated.
 In the beginning, reading to learn felt painful.
-Now, I am addicted.
+Now, I'm addicted.

 **We are all lifelong learners.** If you want to learn about something, you can do it.
 What allows some people to learn faster than others is that they have created and optimized a learning system suited for *their* way of learning.
-When I realized that the core mission of DevOps, which eluded me for years, is to create a system that automates organizational learning, I felt the pinch of irony since this realization had required me to create *my* own system of learning.
-Now that this is done, I feel more empowered than ever and ready to take this challenge of automating organizational learning head-on.
+When I realized that the core mission of DevOps, which eluded me for years, is to create a system that automates organizational learning, I felt a pinch of irony since this realization had required me to create *my* own system of learning.
+Now that I've done it, I feel more empowered than ever and ready to take this challenge of automating organizational learning head-on.
 Writing this book is part of that effort.